Putin signs Crimea treaty as Ukraine serviceman dies in attack

 Making clear Russia’s concern at the possibility of the U.S.-led NATO military alliance expanding into Ukraine, he declared: “I do not want to be welcomed in Sevastopol (Crimean home of Russia’s Black Sea fleet) by NATO sailors.”

-In Crimea, where his speech and the signing ceremony were broadcast live, his words were greeted with rapture by some.
+In Crimea, where Putin’s speech and the signing ceremony were broadcast live, his words were greeted with rapture by some.

 On Monday, the United States and the EU imposed sanctions on a handful of officials from Russia and Ukraine accused of involvement in Moscow’s seizure of the Black Sea peninsula, the majority of whose 2 million residents are ethnic Russians.